backstube-gaming/plantsanywhere/Plants-ROADMAP.md

+- add command to set it on a range of blocks manually without changing the type of blocks
-- support growing plants e.g. potatoes, vines, chorus to keep the property
+- support all growing plants e.g. vines, chorus to keep the property
 - add config for all
 - fix vine and glow lichen state updates
 - look into kelp and sea grass being plantable on land